GrHalbgott/index-calculator/README.md

 ### Output options

-The following outputs can be automatically generated and aved to `./results/`:
+The following outputs can be automatically generated and saved to `./results/`:
 - Plot the resulting array with the default ranges (as found in literature)
 - Save the plot as figure
 - Save the resulting array as txt-file